 For damp leaves, taller grass, or even pine cones, the higher speed might be necessary to get under the debris, lift it, and move it along.
 But the higher speed requires the motor to work harder, which translates into a reduced runtime.

 Some of the best cordless blowers have additional features that might make them a better fit for a particular scenario.
-Some models have reversible nozzles or switches that allow the user to turn the blower into a leaf vacuum so they can bring a high-powered vacuum to a car or garage floor without the extension cord.
-Also, some models feature mulcher attachments that allow the user to suck up leaves and shred them into a bag for easy disposal or composting.
+Some models have reversible nozzles or switches that allow you to turn the blower into a leaf vacuum so you can bring a high-powered vacuum to a car or garage floor without the extension cord.
+Also, some models feature mulcher attachments that allow you to suck up leaves and shred them into a bag for easy disposal or composting.

 Some models do their best to improve the user’s comfort as well, with specially designed rubber-grip handles and easily manipulated triggers and speed controls.
 The triggers might even be variable, and many of the best cordless blowers come with a speed lock or cruise control to provide continuous flow without needing to manipulate the trigger.

 Cordless blowers are much quieter than gas-powered models, but some still reach decibel levels as high as 66.
 Prolonged exposure to decibel levels that high can damage your hearing.
 For that reason, it’s important to use hearing protection such as a pair of over-ear muffs or insertable earplugs.

 If you’re blowing leaves in the yard, dust might not be a major concern.
 But for those who might use their blower to clear sawdust out of the garage or clean off the driveway, using a cordless blower can create quite a dust storm.
 Users will always want to wear a dust mask or respirator when kicking up lots of dust.